 Overall Fiberglass Pool Cost

 Fiberglass pool prices differ based on fiberglass pool manufacturers and complexity of the design.
 However, your initial fiberglass pool cost is usually higher than a vinyl-lined pool and runs close to that of a concrete pool.
 After installation, fiberglass pools are generally more affordable over the life of the pool.
 The liner of a vinyl-lined pool will need to be replaced at some point, usually between five and 10 years.
 Concrete pools also must be relined or resurfaced over time.
 Fiberglass pools are a single shell without any corrosive properties, so they should never require resurfacing.
 With little to no upkeep cost, this makes them more cost-effective in the long run.
+So if price is something you’re considering when it comes to concrete vs. fiberglass pools, fiberglass has the edge.

 Durability & Comfort